- Who We Are

 Exam 8526, promotional: May 2 to May 22

-June 28, 2017: The chapter elections were held today and Denise Crawford was elected to finish the term vacated by the retirement of the former chapter leader.
+JUNE 28, 2017: The chapter elected Denise Crawford to finish the term vacated by the retirement of the former chapter leader.
 Crawford will serve until June 30, 2018.
 UFT chapter leader elections will be held in the spring of 2018.

 MAY 26, 2017: Since our April chapter meeting, both sides have exchanged revised proposals.
 We are now awaiting DOE’s response to the UFT’s most recent set of proposals which cover a range of topics including but not limited to salary, due process rights, and accrued leave and time off.
 While the parties have reached some areas of agreement, we still have a few specifics to address before we finalize an agreement.
 Although the pace of negotiations may seem slow, we've actually been negotiating for less than one year, which is not atypical for a first contract.
 We remain optimistic that we will negotiate a fair and equitable contract for you.